Jer-Pha/django-qs2csv/README.md

 ### Limitations

 If the QuerySet was already evaluated before being passed to `qs_to_csv` then it will be re-evaluated by the function.
-Depending on the size of the QuerySet and the database setup, this may add a noticeable delay.
+Depending on the size of the QuerySet, complexity of the query and the database setup, this may add a noticeable delay.
 It is recommended to monitor the impact of database queries using `django.db.connection.queries` or [django-debug-toolbar](https://django-debug-toolbar.readthedocs.io/en/latest/index.html) during development.
 If the QuerySet must be evaluated before the function is called, it would be most efficient to use values() with the QuerySet (if possible) then pass `values=True` to `qs_to_csv`.

 If your QuerySet uses only() / defer() then you must include those same fields in the `only` / `defer` parameters when calling `qs_to_csv`.
 The function transforms all QuerySets into a list of dicts using values(), which is incompatible with only() and defer().